marchchad/keg-server/README.md

 This repo contains a single python script used to monitor a GPIO pin on a raspberry pi.

+This server script interfaces with an API provided by [chadmarchpdx](https://github.com/marchchad/chadmarchpdx) where the data is stored and visualized.

 A startup script is included that can be installed to start the flowmeter when the pi starts up.
 To do so, place the script at /etc/init.d/ and run the following commands: